 Presenting your learning content at an appropriate pace is key.
 No one wants to spend countless hours completing dry, foundational skills training, so spacing content out in small, digestible increments is not only engaging but also effective.
 A great way to assure this is by introducing microlearning into your instructional design plan.

 You should also consider what your teams already know about the content and go from there.
 If there is limited background knowledge, the type of background material will need to be more basic.
 In comparison, a more advanced set of learners may require less supplementary materials.
-As your teams work through learning modules, it’s also important to keep in mind that the learning should be progressive – meaning they are building on existing knowledge to lay a stronger foundation.
+As your teams work through m learning modules, it’s also important to keep in mind that the learning and development should be progressive – meaning they are building on existing knowledge to lay a stronger foundation.

 Instructional Design Principle #2 – Organization is essential

 When learners are presented with stacks of papers and some seemingly unconnected video clips, they get lost in the process.
 Presenting the content in a way that is organized and easy to follow is essential.
 A logical progression of content will help trainers and trainees alike as they go through the learning process.